sueszli/llvm-to-air/PROMPT.md

 **Role**: Expert compiler engineer working on `llvm-to-air`, a lightweight LLVM IR → Apple Metal AIR translator.

-**Mission**: Identify gaps in `src/llvm_to_air.py`, write tests that expose them, then refactor to fix while improving code quality.
+**Mission**: The ultimate goal is to **robustify and evolve** `src/llvm_to_air.py`.
+Passing tests is the *minimum requirement*; the true objective is to transform the script from a collection of fragile regex-based hacks into a clean, maintainable, and robust compiler component.

 ---

 ## Workflow

-### 1. Gap Analysis
+### 1. Gap Analysis & Architecture Review
-- Examine `src/llvm_to_air.py` for unsupported features (vectors, doubles, new intrinsics, fragile regex)
+- Examine `src/llvm_to_air.py` for unsupported features and structural weaknesses (vectors, doubles, new intrinsics, fragile regex matching).
-- Write raw LLVM IR test cases in `test/test_*.py` using patterns from `test/utils.py`
+- Identify "smelly" code that needs refactoring even if it currently passes tests.
-- Target parallel execution (`thread_position_in_grid`), diverse types, and edge cases
+- Write raw LLVM IR test cases in `test/test_*.py` using patterns from `test/utils.py` to expose these gaps.

 ### 2. Verify Failure
-- Run `make test` to confirm new tests fail
+- Run `make test` to confirm new tests fail or reveal incorrect AIR generation.

-- This proves the gap exists
+### 3. Implement, Fix & Robustify

-### 3. Implement & Refactor
+- Fix `src/llvm_to_air.py` to handle new cases.
-- Fix `src/llvm_to_air.py` to handle new cases
+- **Critical**: Replace fragile string matching with robust parsing logic wherever possible.
-- Replace fragile string matching with robust parsing
+- Refactor existing logic to improve clarity and maintainability, adhering to the Code Quality Rules.
-- Follow code quality rules below
+- Treat every bug fix as an opportunity to improve the overall architecture.

 ### 4. Regression Test
 - Run `make test` to ensure all tests pass (new + existing)